Mohamed Muizzu: Awards and recognitions

 On 29 April 2025, International Islamic University Malaysia conferred Muizzu with an Honorary degree of Doctor of Philosophy in Islamic Leadership and Madani Development.

 On 19 May 2025, Muizzu won the WHO Director-General’s Special Award in recognition with his administration's actions to reduce tobacco consumption.

+On 11 February 2026, Muizzu was featured on TIME's 100 most influential people in health.
+He was included in the list following the government's efforts to curb toboacco use and protect public health.
+The World Health Organization and Muizzu's cabinet congratulated Muizzu.